 What a blessing it is to use a beloved Bible verse as a short Breath Prayer.
-Breathing a prayer from Scripture can be a special way of Abiding in Prayer that God uses to restore our souls in his peace.
+Breathing a prayer from Scripture can be a special way of Abiding in Prayer.
+We’re simply using our bodies to engage our mind and heart with God’s Word that restores our souls.

-A Breath Prayer rhythm is simple: Breathe in slow and deep as you whisper or think on a Bible phrase and hold your breath… Then exhale.
+A Breath Prayer rhythm is simple: Breathe in slow and deep as you whisper or think on a Bible phrase… Hold your breath… Then exhale.
 It’s that easy.

 My article on Breath Prayers explains the Christian history of Breath Prayers, their Biblical background, and their value for spiritual formation in Christ.